Glorious75/Unilever-Optimized-Online-Food-Order-and-Delivery-System/README.md

 Comprehensive Business Analysis portfolio project detailing the full life cycle for the Optimized Online Food Order and Delivery System (CODS).

 # 📌 **Project Overview**
-Unilever, one of the world’s largest FMCG companies with approximately 1,500 employees spread across 12 floors in the UK office, faces serious inefficiencies in its internal canteen operations.
+Unilever PLC, one of the world’s largest FMCG companies with approximately 1,500 employees spread across 12 floors in the UK office, faces serious inefficiencies in its internal canteen operations.
 Employees waste **30–35 minutes daily** queueing for lunch, leading to productivity loss and dissatisfaction.

 This project provides a **complete digital transformation solution** a web‑based Canteen Ordering & Delivery System.
 The solution enables pre‑ordering meals before 11 AM, desk delivery, payroll deductions, and automated inventory management.